Key takeaways

 • Pretexting.
 Perpetrators create false scenarios to gain access to information or areas.
 For instance, the attacker assumes the role of an IT technician who claims they need access to a building to work on a computer.
 Attackers will urge employees to grant them access because of the serious nature of the situation they’ve simulated.

 • Impersonation.
-The attacker will try to impersonate a legitimate person to gain access to a building.
+The attacker will try to impersonate a legitimate person to access a building.
 They may even dress the part and use intimidation tactics to pressure people into giving them access.

 2. Forced and covert entry

 Testers usually prioritize covert entry into unauthorized areas because they want to cause minimal damage to the property and test how a threat could slip through undetected.
-With that in mind, covert entry tactics may include manipulating lock systems or slipping through barriers.
+Covert entry tactics may include manipulating lock systems or slipping through barriers.

 Of course, physical security consultants must also consider the forceful tactics an attacker may use to access a property.
-So, they’ll simulate attacks that fall into the category of brute force tactics, such as smashing windows or ramming barriers.
-This way, testers can analyze how the organization responds and identify potential vulnerabilities within their procedures or systems.
+So, they’ll simulate attacks that fall into brute force tactics, such as smashing windows or ramming barriers.
+Testers can analyze how the organization responds and identify potential vulnerabilities within their procedures or systems.

 3. Bypass security measures